N=3-extended Supersymmetric Schwarzian and Liouville Theories: superconformal symmetry

 The whole arguments in this section can be similarly done for the $N=0,1,2$ superconformal symmetries.
-The resulting $N$-extended superconformal algebra has the subalgebra $\frak {osp}(2|N)$ with $a,b,c =1,\cdots,N$.
+The zero-mode generators of the resulting $N$-extended superconformal algebra form the superalgebra $\frak {osp}(2|N)$ with $a,b,c =1,\cdots,N$.
 But the argument for the $N=4$ superconformal algebra goes differently.
-The Lie algebra $\frak {osp}(2|4)$ contains $\frak {psu}(1,1|2)$.
-It is this subalgebra which characterized the $N=4$-extended supersymmetric Schwarzian and Liouville theories\cite{AoHo,A5}.\footnote{The subalgebra $\frak {osp}(2|3)$ previously given in this Section has normalization in common with these subalgebrae given in \cite{A2,A3,AoHo,A5}. } The Lie algebra $\frak {psu}(1,1|2)$ was also non-linearly realized by the Killing vectors on the coset space ${{\rm PSU}(1,1|2)\over {\rm U}(1)\times{\rm SU}(2)} $.
-But the $N=4$ super-Schwarzian derivative is no longer invariant under the non-linear transformations given by those Killing vectors.
+The superalgebra $\frak {osp}(2|4)$ contains $\frak {psu}(1,1|2)$.
+It is this subalgebra which characterized the $N=4$-extended supersymmetric Schwarzian and Liouville theories\cite{AoHo,A5}.\footnote{The subalgebra $\frak {osp}(2|3)$ has been normalized in Section 2 consistently with the normalization of these subalgebrae given in \cite{A2,A3,AoHo,A5}. } The superalgebra $\frak {psu}(1,1|2)$ was also non-linearly realized by the Killing vectors on an appropriate coset space.
+But the $N=4$ super-Schwarzian derivative is no longer invariant under those non-linear transformations.
 Instead it transforms as

 with the notation adapted to the $N=4$ superconformal algebra\cite{AoHo,A5}.